jgamer42/mtg_data_miner/README.md

 - scrapy
 - pandas
+- mypy

 ## Main questions

 - What is the cheapest format on Magic
 - Which de dominant collection on each format
 - Who is the strongest color on each format

+## To do

+- Migrate the scrappy section to MyPy
+- Documentate all system and use pydoc to generate the doc